-At The Childrens Palaces in North Korea these "military choruses" are composed of children starting from the age of kindergarten.
+At The Children's Palaces in North Korea these "military choruses" are composed of children starting from the age of kindergarten.
 However, singing is far from everything that can be seen here.
 Children playing instruments, acrobatic shows and gymnastics, one would not really expect to see children carry out activities like these to such degree of perfection and would think they would only be attainable by professional adults.

-Left image: view from the frontsteps of one of the Children's Palace in Pyongyang.
 There are two schoolchildren's palaces in Pyongyang; the Mangyongdae Schoolchildren's Palace and the Pyongyang Schoolchildren's one.

 Apart from seeing the children's performance we can walk around their lessons and see them practice extra-curricular activities such as calligraphy, taekwondo and playing Korean traditional instruments.

 Please click here to go from our North Korea Music - Children's Palace section to see what other places you will be able to visit while on one of our North Korea Tours.